Ezekiel 3: Verse 1

 "Son of man" is sometimes translated "O mortal", as in the New Revised Standard Version.
 Ezekiel is called 'son of man' here and throughout the remainder of the book, not as an honorific title, but as a mark of the distance between this 'mere mortal' and his divine interlocutor".
 Similarly, the prophet Jeremiah records that he "found" and "ate" the words of God.
+A flying scroll also features in the sixth of the eight visions of the prophet Zechariah.